sswam/allemande/task/1-crisis.md

+- fdupes - deduplicate media files on the server with hard links, to save space
-- access: fix nginx user access control
+- access - fix nginx user access control
-- access: access.yml should override access.yml
+- access - access.yml should override access.yml
-- stream-bug: long-time annoying bug with streaming and undo
+- stream-bug - long-time annoying bug with streaming and undo
+- reload - hot-reload python modules esp. conductor, rather than restart all the time
+- service - zero-downtime service reloads